sim0n00ps/OF-DL/docs/docs/installation/docker.md

     ```
     If `config.json` and/or `rules.json` don't exist in the `config` directory, files with default values will be created when you run the docker container.
     If you have your own Widevine keys, those files should be placed under `$HOME/ofdl/config/cdm/devices/chrome_1610/`.
-5. OF-DL to be authenticated with your OnlyFans account.
-When prompted, open [http://localhost:8080](http://localhost:3000) in a web browser to log in to your OnlyFans account.
+5. OF-DL needs to be authenticated with your OnlyFans account.
+When prompted, open [http://localhost:8080](http://localhost:8080) in a web browser to log in to your OnlyFans account.

 ## Updating OF-DL